Roslovets-Inc/ckeditor5-build-strapi-wysiwyg/README.md

 ## How to add more features to the editor

 If you want to see more features in this build feel free to request it in [issues](https://github.com/Roslovets-Inc/ckeditor5-build-strapi-wysiwyg/issues) or create pull request.
+Together we will build a comprehensive editor for common needs.

 ## Links